stelmo/Escher.jl/README.md

 that is present in the map, the associated edge will be dotted.

 ## More examples
-These examples all use the same data as the first example, but demonstrate the use of different attributes.
+These examples all use the same data as the second example, but demonstrate the use of different attributes.
 For brevity it is assumed that the functions below are inserted as indicated here:
 ```julia